Gluten-Free Red Velvet Cake

 Low-Carb Cream Frosting

 The cream frosting is also low-carb but is quite rich as we’re using cream cheese, butter and cream.
 I have linked to a dairy-free frosting recipe in the recipe notes below.
-For that blush pink colour, I simply added a couple of tablespoons of beetroot juice to the whipped frosting cream.
+For that blush pink color, I simply added a couple of tablespoons of beet juice to the whipped frosting cream.
 Worked a charm!

 • Save